Alex Wilkinson: Tenacity of a Tiger in the Face of 3 ACL Surgeries

 "I literally didn't know what was going on," Alex shares.

 Alex's dad, a physical therapist, examined her knees and ligaments, which were naturally hypermobile, so he had trouble determining if something was amiss.
-To be extra cautious, he took Alex to Wake Orthopaedics where she met orthopeadic sports medicine surgeon Mark Wood, MD.
-He ordered magnetic resonance imaging (MRI), which confirmed she had an anterior cruiciate ligament (ACL) tear, and she underwent ACL reconstructive surgery at Raleigh Medical Park Capital City Surgery Center with Dr. Wood.
+To be extra cautious, he took Alex to Wake Orthopaedics where she met orthopaedic sports medicine surgeon Mark Wood, MD.
+He ordered magnetic resonance imaging (MRI), which confirmed she had an anterior cruciate ligament (ACL) tear, and she underwent ACL reconstructive surgery at Raleigh Medical Park Capital City Surgery Center with Dr. Wood.

 Alex remembers, "Dr. Wood was a kind and capable surgeon."